Omkaarr1/Spring-Boot-REST-API/README.md

 # **Spring Boot REST API Complete Project**

-This repository contains the complete code for a Spring Boot REST API project, as demonstrated in the YouTube playlist Spring Boot REST API Complete Project.
+This repository contains the complete code for a Spring Boot REST API project.

 # Table of Contents
 Introduction